orbitstabilizer/AdvCalc/README.md

 -   **lexer.c**: The lexer module.
 It contains the functions that tokenize the input string.
 -   **parser.c**: The parser module.
-It contains the functions that parse the input string and convert it to an parse tree.
+It contains the functions that parse the input string and convert it to a parse tree.
 -   **executer.c**: The executer module.
 It contains the functions that execute the parse tree and evaluate the expression.
 -   **dictionary.c**: The dictionary module.
-It contains hash table implementation used to store the variables.
+It contains a hash table implementation used to store the variables.

 ### main.c {#mainc}